 Sedimentary rocks are formed by the accumulation of sediments.
 There are three basic types of sedimentary rocks.

-Organic sedimentary rocks such as chalk, coal, diatomite, some dolomites, and some limestones, form from the accumulation of plant or animal debris.
+Organic sedimentary rocks form from the accumulation of plant or animal debris.
+Examples include: chalk, coal, diatomite, some dolomites, and some limestones.

 Photos and brief descriptions of some common sedimentary rock types are shown on this page.

 Diatomite is a sedimentary rock with many uses.
 It is made up of the siliceous skeletal remains of diatoms, which are tiny single-celled algae.
 Diatomite is crushed into a powder known as "diatomaceous earth".
 It is lightweight, porous, relatively inert, and has a small particle size along with a large surface area.
 These properties make diatomaceous earth useful as a filtration media, a lightweight aggregate, a lightweight filler, an effective absorbent, and more.

 Coquina is a type of limestone composed of calcium carbonate shells, shell fragments, and other sand-sized fossil debris.
 It forms in the shallow waters of coastal areas with a tropical or subtropical climate.
 The particles are weakly cemented together, and therefore coquina is a very porous material that can function as an aquifer or a reservoir for oil and natural gas.
 Public Domain photo by Mark A. Wilson of the Department of Geology, The College of Wooster.